Grounded in Experience, Focused on Students

 About Mark Stevens

-As a public-school teacher for 35 years, Mark Stevens recently retired (May 2025) from Westerville City Schools as a very successful music educator.
-Having taught orchestra at Blendon MS, Heritage MS and Westerville South HS the past 25 years, his ensembles had tremendous success at competitions and have represented the City of Westerville in other states, as well as Europe.
+As a public-school teacher for 35 years, Mark Stevens recently retired (May 2025) from Westerville City Schools as a music educator.
+Having taught orchestra at Blendon MS, Heritage MS and Westerville South HS the past 25 years, his ensembles have had tremendous success at competitions and have represented the City of Westerville in other states, as well as Europe.

 Within the Westerville community, Mark has performed in the trombone section, conducted concerts, and served on the board of the Westerville Symphony.